-correctly observed, grandfathering and "[e]xcessive transition relief may also create new barriers to entry in a sector by favoring incumbents; these barriers, once erected, are difficult to remove."25
+would create an incentive to come up with innovative and more cost-effective techniques to accomplish this result.
+Yet, local lawmakers prefer to protect homeowners from transitions.
+Indeed, building codes presented a serious obstacle to green construction, at least in the beginning: "The use of alternative methods, materials, and designs fell outside of the prescriptions in most building codes."
+As one commentator correctly observed, grandfathering and "[e]xcessive transition relief may also create new barriers to entry in a sector by favoring incumbents; these barriers, once erected, are difficult to remove."

 It is important to understand at this point that laws containing grandfathering provisions are not the worst possible outcome for the environment.
 Regulatory lacunas could lead to much worse results.
 Consider the case of coal ash damping.
-Although scientists are of the opinion that that the best way to dispose of coal ash is to bury it in dry landfills equipped with special facilities, the favored disposal method used by the industry is to store ash coal is wet ponds.
-This method reached public awareness in 2009 when it resulted in a spill that effused 'a billion gallon of toxic sludge across 300 acres in East Tennessee."26 According to one report, there exist over 1,300 ponds like the one in East Tennessee nationwide.27 In the last 30 years, the EPA has been trying to come up with a regulatory framework to address the handling of ash coal, but so far all its efforts fell short.28 In the absence of federal regulation, the matter was left for the states.
-However, there is consensus among experts that states are ill-equipped to deal with the issue.29 And so, in the absence of effective regulatory oversight, power plants naturally elect to handle the matter in the least costly way for them, even if it comes at a great cost to the environment.
-Effectively, the current practice of damping ash coal is a typical example of an unaccounted for externality that creates a social cost.
-This much has been pointed out by law and economics scholars a long time ago.30 A less obvious cost is the chilling effect of this practice on environmental friendly innovation.
-As long as the power industry can externalize harms onto the rest of our society at no cost to itself, it has no incentive to adopt greener disposal technologies.
-This, in turn, means that such technologies may never be developed.
+Although scientists are of the opinion that the best way to dispose of coal ash is to bury it in dry landfills equipped with special facilities, the favored disposal method used by the industry is to store ash coal in wet ponds.
+This method reached public awareness in 2009 when it resulted in a spill that effused "a billion gallons of toxic sludge across 300 acres of East Tennessee."38 According to one report, there exist over 1.300 ponds like the one in East Tennessee nationwide.
+In the last thirty years, the EPA has been trying to come up with a regulatory framework to address the handling of ash coal, but so far all its efforts have fallen short.40 In the absence of federal regulation, the matter was left for the states.
+However, there is consensus